codamMeyer/cub3d/README.md

       1.y = rounded_down( 224 / 64 ) * (64) = 192;

-   The ray is facing up and we want to check the grid above the line, that's why we subtract 1 from it:
+   The ray is facing up and we want to check the grid above the line, that's why we subtract a small amount from it from it:

-      1.y = 1.y - 1;
+      1.y = 1.y - (1e-6);
       So the grid coordinate of 1.y is 191 / 64 = 2;

    if the ray were facing down, we'd do: